Raul Daza: Exile and return (1972–1987)

-In 1986, he was appointed by Corazon Aquino as Deputy Minister of the Presidential Commission on Good Government until 1987 when he announced his candidacy as Representative of First District of Northern Samar.
+In 1986, he was appointed by Corazon Aquino as Deputy Minister of the Presidential Commission on Good Government and at the same time a Governor until 1987 when he announced his candidacy as Representative of First District of Northern Samar.

 Return to the House of Representatives (1987–1992)

 After the restoration of the House of Representatives but in a new location at the Batasang Pambansa Complex, he ran for the First District of Northern Samar after restoration of House of Representatives.

 Speaker Pro Tempore to Deputy Speaker (1992–1998)

 During the opening of the 9th Congress, he was eventually elected as Speaker Pro Tempore succeeding Antonio Cuenco.
 By 1995, he became Deputy Speaker for Visayas until 1998.
 He also became the President of Liberal Party in 1994 succeeding Wigberto Tanada.
 He held that position until 1998.

-Governor of Northern Samar (1998–2010)
+Governor of Northern Samar (2001–2010)

 After his tenure as congressman, he was appointed Commissioner of the Presidential Commission on Constitutional Reforms from 1999 to 2000.
 In 2001, he won as governor of Northern Samar.
 He was re-elected in 2004 and 2007.